mattermost/docs/source/process/feature-release.md

     - Confirm date of marketing announcement for the release date with Marketing, and update Release Channel header if needed
       - If release day falls on a Friday, the blog post goes out on the Friday and the emailed newsletter goes out the following Tuesday
     - Post a reminder to devs in the Release Discussion channel of the the code complete date with the list of open and submitted bugs and PRs [see example](https://community.mattermost.com/core/pl/coggyys9atg7fqyam81q3gkmoo)
-    - Ask release PM to review the Jira tickets remaining in the current release fix version and push those that won't make it to the next fix version
+    - Ask PMs to review the Jira tickets remaining in the current release fix version and push those that won't make it to the next fix version
 3. Leads:
     - Finalize roadmap for next release, and identify planned marketing bullet points
 4. Marketing: